 If the CS Required subfield in a received Trigger frame is 0 or a frame that includes a UMRS Control field and solicits a response is received, then the STA may respond without regard to the busy/idle state of the medium.

-[5719]
+[5719]Note - Responding without regard to the busy/idle state of the medium means that a STA can respond without the need to check the medium indication from physical CS and virtual CS (i.e., basic NAV and Intra-BSS NAV).

 A NAV is considered in virtual CS for a STA that is solicited by a Trigger frame for transmission unless one of the following conditions is met:

 The NAV was set by an intra-BSS frame